hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step5-columns.md

 `kubectl get trm -A`{{execute}}

-The value for `Unit` appears as it's in the definition.
-The value `example: 'not printed'` does not appear since it's not a selection for a column.
-The `Temperature` column is blank because this is intended to be filled in by an application.
-Brilliant.

-Next, let's explore validation.
+Notice the value for `Unit` does not appear.
+This is because the values were pruned when the resource was first applied.
+Next, let's explore validation to get the values to appear.